 Volunteer Options:

-Advisory Group – Volunteer service is completed through a combination of e-mail correspondence and conference calls to advance specific charges.
-The group meets in an advisory capacity as specific issues arise.
-Advisory Group members serve a two-year term.
+Committee: Volunteer service is primarily completed through a combination of email correspondence and conference calls to advance specific committee charges.
+Committee members are appointed to serve a two-year term.

 View list of active committees, advisory groups, and work groups within the Academy.